Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: The Compatible Tversky Loss and the Compatible Focal Tversky Loss

 where the last equality holds if and only if $x=y$. $ \square$ \end{proof}

-Again, following a similar proof as given in \cite{JMLsWangarXiv2023}, we can show that CTL is identical to STL in a standard setting with hard labels. \begin{theorem} $\forall x\in[0,1]^p,\ y\in \{0,1\}^p$ and $x\in \{0,1\}^p,\ y\in [0,1]^p$, $\overline{\Delta}_{\text{STL}}=\overline{\Delta}_{\text{CTL}}$. $\exists x, y \in [0,1]^p, \overline{\Delta}_{\text{STL}}\neq\overline{\Delta}_{\text{CTL}}$. \end{theorem}
+Again, following a similar proof as given in \cite{JMLsWangNeurIPS2023}, we can show that CTL is identical to STL in a standard setting with hard labels. \begin{theorem} $\forall x\in[0,1]^p,\ y\in \{0,1\}^p$ and $x\in \{0,1\}^p,\ y\in [0,1]^p$, $\overline{\Delta}_{\text{STL}}=\overline{\Delta}_{\text{CTL}}$. $\exists x, y \in [0,1]^p, \overline{\Delta}_{\text{STL}}\neq\overline{\Delta}_{\text{CTL}}$. \end{theorem}

-We can add a focal term as in the focal Tversky loss \cite{FocalLossLinTPAMI2018,FocalTverskyLossAbrahamISBI2019} and we call it the compatible focal Tversky loss (CFTL):
+Building upon the Tversky loss, we incorporate a focal term \cite{FocalLossLinTPAMI2018} as adopted in the focal Tversky loss \cite{FocalTverskyLossAbrahamISBI2019}.
+We call this new loss as the Compatible Focal Tversky Loss (CFTL) and define it as:

 where $\gamma$ is the focal term.
 With $\gamma > 1$, CFTL focuses more on less accurate predictions that have been misclassified.
 In Figure \ref{fig:cftl}, we plot the loss value of CFTL with $\alpha=0.7, \beta=0.3$ when the soft label is 0.8.
 With increased $\gamma$, the loss value flattens when the prediction is near the ground-truth and increases more rapidly when the prediction is far away from the soft label.
-Note that we can also add the focal term to JMLs and DMLs.
+It is worth noting that this focal term can be seamlessly incorporated into JMLs and DMLs as well.

-Together with \cite{JMLsWangarXiv2023}, variants of commonly used regional losses, e.g. the soft Jaccard loss, the soft Dice loss, the soft Tversky loss and the focal Tversky loss, are proposed.
-These new variants are identical to the original versions in a standard setting with hard labels, but are fully compatible with soft labels.
-Given that soft labels are pervasive in machine learning, we recommend to replace the existing implementation of these losses with our new variants.